lsst-dm/dmtn-020/index.rst

 :math:`X`, and the total of stories marked as complete within it is :math:`Y`, then :math:`BCWP = BCWS \times Y / X`.

-Be aware that stories that marked as “invalid” or “won't fix” in JIRA are not included in this calculation: they earn no value.
+Be aware that stories that marked as :jira_field:`invalid` or :jira_field:`won't fix` in JIRA are not included in this calculation: they earn no value.

 :ref:`As we have seen <sec-defining-stories>`, it is not required that the total SPs of all the stories contained within an epic (the “planned SPs”) is